CaswellMatt/teensy-drone/README.md

 # teensy-drone

-Teensy Flight Controller, written for platformio using vscode.
+Teensy Flight Controller, Teensy 3.2 with platformio using vscode.